YonahKarp/YonahKarp/README.md

 Software Developer with 4+ years professional experience.
 Genuinely enjoys programming, hard worker, fast and avid learner, capable and persistent problem solver, can synthesize new information efficiently.
 Great teamwork and communication skills.
 Detail oriented with an eye for clean design.
-Looking to expand current skill set into Machine Learning and Artificial Intelligence.

 Currently taking courses to gain a Masters in Computer Science with a specialization in Machine Learning.